Mr-Syntax1/Mr-Syntax1/README.md

 🔭 I’m currently working on modern front-end interfaces and interactive UI components.

-💡 I have advanced skills in HTML, CSS, and Tailwind CSS, an intermediate level in JavaScript, and an upper‑intermediate level in React for building scalable and dynamic web applications.
+💡 I have advanced skills in HTML, CSS, and Tailwind CSS, an intermediate level in JavaScript and TypeScript, and an upper‑intermediate level in React for building scalable and dynamic web applications.

 🐍 I’m also learning Python powerful libraries to expand my back-end and automation skills.
 Right now, I’m practicing React and Python to strengthen my proficiency in both.